 Over the years, the frontiers of ring designs have been continually redefined.
 Avant-garde jewelers continue to break conventions by exploring designs that embrace both beauty and ease of wear.

-Memorial diamonds have been in vogue only since the early 2000’s.
-Just as a real diamond symbolizes eternity, a memorial diamond allows a relative to treasure the cremation remains of a loved one forever.
-Given the contrast between a pure, precious, and treasured diamond and a neglected, ignored and overgrown grave, it is no wonder people with a close relationship to a deceased loved one use memorial diamonds as a way of keeping the deceased close to them.
+Cremation diamonds have been in vogue only since the early 2000’s.
+Just as a real diamond symbolizes eternity, a cremation diamond allows a relative to treasure the cremation remains of a loved one forever.
+Given the contrast between a pure, precious, and treasured diamond and a neglected, ignored and overgrown grave, it is no wonder people with a close relationship to a deceased loved one use cremation diamonds as a way of keeping the deceased close to them.

 While engagement and wedding rings continue to dominate the world of rings, memorial rings aren’t far behind.
 Rings made from cremation ashes are becoming a popular trend.
 People from all walks of life are beginning to look at turning ashes into rings as a way to seal their love in a special way.
 In essence, there’s no better way to treasure the memories of a lost one than to capture their essence in a keepsake ring.

-While most natural diamonds are formed deep within the earth’s mantle, memorial diamonds are genuine and certified diamonds that are grown in laboratories.
-Memorial diamonds can resemble the appearance of a blue diamond but come in other colors, including Purely Colorless™.
+While most natural diamonds are formed deep within the earth’s mantle, cremation diamonds are genuine and certified diamonds that are grown in laboratories.
+Cremation diamonds can resemble the appearance of a blue diamond but come in other colors, including Purely Colorless™.

 Cremation rings with a halo setting arrange a cluster of diamonds in a concentric circle or square, usually surrounding a single center stone.
 Like the pave setting, the halo setting enhances the overall appeal of a keepsake ring by making it appear larger.
 In addition, the setting can highlight the brilliance of memorial diamonds, making this a popular setting for cremation rings from ashes.